City National Arena: History

 Ground was broken on City National Arena on October 5, 2016, shortly after the National Hockey League granted Las Vegas an expansion franchise due to play beginning in the 2017–18 NHL season.
 It was also built partly to be a hub for recreational and youth hockey for Southern Nevada.
 In July 2017, the team, now named the Vegas Golden Knights, reached a multi-year deal with City National Bank for the naming rights of the facility branding it as City National Arena.
 The facility opened on September 18, 2017, after 11 months of construction.
 County commissioner Steve Sisolak declared the day "City National Arena Day".

 The arena is the home of the UNLV Skatin' Rebels hockey program.
 The Rebels moved to the arena from splitting time between the Las Vegas Ice Center and SoBe Ice Arena over the previous ten years.
 City National Arena becoming the home to the Rebel's hockey program allowed the program to move up to ACHA Division 1.
-The team's first game at the arena was on September 22, 2017, a 3–0 loss against Colorado University.
+The team's first game at the arena was on September 22, 2017, a 3–0 loss against University of Colorado.

 The arena has also hosted showcases for the Western States Hockey League.

 The facility is owned by the Vegas Golden Knights on land owned by the Howard Hughes Corporation.
 The primary designer of the facility was Murray Craven who was the Vegas Golden Knights first senior vice president and a 17-year NHL veteran.
 Craven took what he thought to be the best features among other practice faculties around the league and incorporated them into City National Arena.
 The facility is two floors and 146,000 square feet and features two regulation rinks, team locker rooms for both the Golden Knights and UNLV, sports medicine facilities, equipment room, video room, player lounge, coaches’ offices, restaurant and bar, team store, skate rental, and snack bar.
 Team offices are on the second floor.
 The facility has become a favorite among players.